gopal172002/ContactManagement/Readme.md

 - Add new contacts with fields for name, phone number, and email address.
 - Edit existing contacts.
 - Delete contacts.
-- Search for contacts by name.
-- Sort contacts by name or other relevant criteria.

 ## Technologies Used